erikwestra/mm-server/README.md

 The following actions are currently supported:

-> `NEW_MESSAGE`
->
-> > A new message was created by the user for this conversation.
-For this
-> > action, the request object must have a "message" field containing the text
-> > of the message.
-The conversation's timestamp will also be updated, and the
-> > other user's unread message count will be incremented by one.
->
-> `READ`
->
-> > The conversation has been read by this user.
-The number of unread messages
-> > for this user will be reset to zero.
->
 > `HIDE`
 >
 > > Hide this conversation for this user.
 The conversation will no longer